debojitsantra/Wallapp-Android/README.md

 # WallApp

 WallApp is a simple Android application that wraps the DebWallApp wallpaper website in a native WebView.
-It provides a lightweight interface for browsing and setting wallpapers directly from the website.
+It provides a lightweight interface for browsing.

 ## Features

-- WebView-based access to the DebWallApp wallpaper website
-- Set wallpapers directly from the app
 - Lightweight and fast
 - No ads
 - No trackers